-32. SCOPE, ENTIRE AGREEMENT, AND AMENDMENT

-- 32.1 Contract.
-This contract consists of 11 numbered pages, Attachment A Scope of Work and Attachment B Supplemental Appraisal Instructions, pages 12-15.
-In the case of a dispute or ambiguity arising between or among the documents, the order of precedence of document interpretation is the same. - 32.2 Entire Agreement.
-These documents are the entire agreement of the parties.
+- 33. SCOPE, ENTIRE AGREEMENT, AND AMENDMENT 32.1 Contract: This Contract consists of 11 numbered pages, Attachment A Scope of Work for the Appraisal of Potential Property Sales Through the Land Banking Program: 2018 Liberty County Appraisals and Attachment B Supplemental Appraisal Instructions: 2018 Liberty County Appraisals on pages 12 through 15, the Solicitation, as amended, and the Contractor's response, as amended.
+In the case of dispute or ambiguity arising between or among the documents, the order of precedence of document interpretation is the same. - 33.2 Entire Agreement: These documents are the entire agreement of the parties.
 They supersede all prior agreements, representations, and understandings.
 Any amendment or modification must be in a written agreement signed by all the parties.

-33. WAIVER
+34. WAIVER